The Bleeding Tree

 A landmark Australian play, strikingly staged.
 Don’t look away.

-Dino Dimitriades
+Dino Dimitriadis

 Dino Dimitriadis is a multi-award-winning director, dramaturg and creative producer, working across theatre, dance, music, film, fashion and experimental performance.
 Their practice centres queer performance, trans dramaturgies and intersectional storytelling, building new forms and platforms that shift how stages hold bodies and ideas.

-– Dino Dimitriades
+– Dino Dimitriadis

 Subject to change during the development of a production.